 Today’s recipe is from Terry Walter’s new cookbook, Eat Clean Live Well.
-It is the second recipe I have posted from the cookbook, because I had to share one of the savory recipes with you.
-I love buckwheat noodles and collards, so this Collard Green Sukiyaki hit a home run for me.
+This Collard Green Sukiyaki is an easy weeknight meal.
+I love buckwheat noodles and collards, so this Sukiyaki hit a home run for me.

-If you don’t have a winter csa, you might not have a daikon hiding at the back of your fridge, so feel free to use a parsnip or sub another veggie you have on hand.
-No access to the fancy-schmancy maitakes?
+You might not have a daikon hiding at the back of your fridge, so feel free to use a parsnip or sub another veggie you have on hand.
+No access to the fancy-schmancy maitake mushrooms?
 Then just use plain old button ones.

 Terry’s book is really pretty awesome.
-She gives you the whys and hows of eating clean and tons of seasonal recipes that are even divided into seasons!
-It’s one of my new favorite books.
+She gives you the whys and hows of eating clean and tons of seasonal recipes that are even divided into seasons.

 Serves: 4 servings